Meditation for May 15th

 Mow the Lawn

 Lawns are as American as apple pie and Indian killing.
-You can’t have a quaint picture of American living without showing house after house with their green perfectly manicured lawns.
-The American dream is having the greenest, lushest, and thickest with a perfect length lawn in the front of their house where neighbors look with jealousy.
+You can’t have a quaint picture of American living without showing house after house with their perfectly manicured green lawns.
+The American dream is having the greenest, lushest, and thickest lawn with a perfect length in front of their home, while neighbors look on with jealousy.

-Lawns are a sign of conformity, uncreatively and environmental neglect.
-People feel like they have to have a lawn or the Red-White-and-Blue-Gestapo will come and take them way.
-Lawns are saying you had no other idea for what you want to do with a plot of land, so you grow grass.
+Lawns are a sign of conformity, uncreativity, and environmental neglect.
+People feel like they have to have a lawn or the Red-White-and-Blue-Gestapo will come and take it away.
+Lawns say you had no idea what you wanted to do with a plot of land, so you grow grass.
+Lawns say you cannot think outside a tiny box.

-According to most anthropological and historical texts, lawns became popular by French Queen Joanna of Bourbon who had a strange fetish of being a milk maid, but despised the sight and smell of milk cows, so she had large fields of grass put in and she would prance around the lawns signing and pretending to be off to milk the cows.
-Lawns were invented by a mad woman.
+According to most anthropological and historical texts, lawns became popular with the French Queen Joanna of Bourbon.
+She had a strange fetish for being a milkmaid but despised the sight and smell of dairy cows, so she planted large grass fields and pranced around the lawns, singing and pretending to be off to milk the cows.
+A mad woman invented lawns.

-Lawns became popular in America after World War II and the advertising effects of Scotts Miracle-Gro Company saying that lawns were a great stress-relieving hobby.
+Lawns became popular in America after World War II, and Scotts Miracle-Gro Company’s advertising promoted them as a great stress-relieving hobby.
 A whole industry boomed after millions of Americans began growing lawns in their front and back yards.
+So, a sign of American masculinity was invented by a French woman playing cosplay.

 Like golf courses, lawns are environmentally devastating.
-Not just the use of herbicides and pesticides, but gas used in lawn mowers and edgers along with billions of gallons of water to keep the lawns looking green.
-The grasses used in lawns aren’t even American native plants but from Europe and the Middle East.
+Not just the use of herbicides and pesticides, but gas used in lawn mowers, edgers, and billions of gallons of water to keep the lawns looking green.
+The grasses used in lawns aren’t even American native plants but are from Europe and the Middle East.
 Kentucky Bluegrass is from the Middle East – you know, where terrorists come from.

 Lawns are unsightly.
-They present a boring man’s paradise who has no imagination or creative vision.
+They present a boring man’s paradise with no imagination or creative vision.
 Just dumping wildflower seeds all over is cleverer than a lawn.
-The only thing that can out dull a lawn is to accent the lawn with shrubs.
+The only thing that can outdo the boring lawn is to accent the lawn with shrubs.

 Prayer